Non-Newtonian viscous fluid models with learned rheology accurately reproduce Lagrangian sea ice simulations: Introduction

 Accurate predictions of the dynamics of the sea ice cover remain an important challenge in Earth System Models \cite{foxkemper2023}.
 Mathematical models for sea ice fall into two broad categories: Lagrangian approaches that track individual ice floes, and continuum models for sea ice based on partial differential equations (PDEs).
 Lagrangian approaches use conservation of momentum and angular momentum, together with floe-level processes, such as frictional collisions, and parameterizations of fracturing and ridging, to describe the evolution of each ice floe.
 Numerical methods that resolve the motion of a large number of particles are known as discrete element methods (DEMs).
 While considered a promising avenue for sea ice modeling, the use of DEMs in large-scale simulations is prohibitive due to high computational costs \citep{blockley2020}.

 The challenge of DEMs for large-scale sea ice modeling can be addressed by using continuum models of the ice cover.
 Continuum models, which have been the most common approach for modeling sea ice on large scales ($\sim 100\,\mathrm{km}$ and larger) \cite{blockley2020}, are based on PDEs.
 Their computational realization is, in general, much less demanding than that of DEMs.
 However, the use of phenomenological parameterizations to represent complex physical phenomena that can rarely be verified with observations limits the success of continuum models \cite{feltham2008}.
 The relationship between stress and deformation is the most crucial material law in a continuum model for sea ice \cite{rothrock1975, feltham2008, blockley2020}.
 This relationship, known as rheology in the context of viscous fluids, parameterizes the internal stress field that emerges from mechanical interactions between ice floes.
-The most widely used rheological model in sea ice is the Hibler model \cite{hibler1979}, which is a viscous representation of the isotropic plastic continuum model developed by the AIDJEX group \cite{coon1974, rothrock1975} 50 years ago.
+The most widely used rheological model in sea ice is the Hibler model \cite{hibler1979}, which is a viscous-plastic model based on the plastic model developed by the AIDJEX group \cite{coon1974, rothrock1975} 50 years ago.
 Here, internal stresses are assumed to be the result of pressure ridges formed between ice floes under compression.
 Despite its success in reproducing certain observational features \cite{blockley2020, roach2020}, Hibler's model (and its variations used in Earth System Models) has severe limitations, in particular outside the central ice pack, such as in the marginal ice zone \cite{dumont2022}.
+In the marginal ice zone, where the sea ice concentration is lower than in the central ice pack, sea ice dynamics is dominated by granular effects (collisions and enduring frictional contact) that are not included in Hibler's model \cite{herman2022}.